discovering your purpose

 t seems that from the first time we could listen, we’ve been told that we should live each day on earth to its fullest.
 But then there’s reality.
 Because most days seem to blend together with the same routine chores, meetings, errands and responsibilities, it may feel like this concept is easier said than done.

-So, therein lies the ultimate question: how can we lead a fulfilling life without feeling like we need to live in a utopian dreamland?
+Therein lies the ultimate question: how can we lead a fulfilling life without needing to live in a utopian dreamland?
 How do we make the most of the time we’re given?

 The best thing about our individual industries, workplaces, and cultures is that every day, we have an opportunity to recreate ourselves, share our ideas, showcase our work and be inventive.
 We all hold different roles within our companies — planners, strategists, designers, writers, analysts, developers, administrators, managers, leaders (the list goes on…).
 We also all have our own talents, skills, dreams, hopes, aspirations and distinctive traits that allow us to stand apart from our colleagues.

-Whether we know it or not, each of us has a solitary value that contributes to one common goal as a business.
+Whether we know it or not, each of us has a solitary value that contributes to one common business goal.
 Everyone has a purpose.

 Now, you may be asking yourself, “What’s my purpose?”